francescobarbarulo/kubernetes-starter-pack/guides/lab03.md

     You should now deploy a pod network to the cluster
     ```

-    In the next lab we are going to solve this issue.
+    In the next lab you are going to solve this issue.

 ## Next